HMS Tremendous: Rebuild

 In 1807, Tremendous was placed in ordinary at Chatham, and sometime later was docked in Chatham Dockyard.
 The Admiralty had permitted Robert Seppings, then Master Shipwright at Chatham, to use Tremendous to demonstrate his innovative diagonal truss system of hull construction.
 Tremendous was rebuilt in 1810 using this technique, and thus became the first ship to be built using the full diagonal truss system.
 The key differentiators from the old, traditional system of framing were a network of prominent diagonal timbers laid over the inside of the lower portion of the ship's hull, up to the underside of the main, or lower gundeck.
 These were bolted through the frames and provided a significant increase in hull stiffness, counter-acting the tendency of the ship's structure to 'work', or move slightly.
-Timbers were also placed diagonally between gunports on the inside of the hull, in place of simple spirketting of the old system, and the system even extended to the decks, where the planking was laid diagonally instead of longitudinally.
+Timbers were also placed diagonally between gunports on the inside of the hull, in place of simple spriketting of the old system, and the system even extended to the decks, where the planking was laid diagonally instead of longitudinally.
 The additional strength would also help reduce the amount of hogging experienced by the ship, a development that allowed for significant growth in dimensions of future wooden ships.
 Additionally, the gaps between the lowest elements of the ship's frames (floor timbers) were filled and caulked, so that the bottom of the ship essentially became a water-tight solid mass, to reduce rot and foul odours.
-Measurements taken after the newly-rebuilt ship was undocked in 1810 showed virtually no deflection in the structure.
+Measurements taken after the newly rebuilt ship was undocked in 1810 showed virtually no deflection in the structure.

 After reconstruction, the length on her gundeck had been increased to 170 ft 11 in, and her armament was slightly increased and supplemented with the addition of carronades on her quarterdeck and forecastle.
 She was also given a round bow, eliminating the old beakhead bulkhead at the forward end of the upper gundeck.
 This was one of the two key weak areas of a ship of the line (the other being the very lightly constructed stern), which exposed the crew to raking fire along the length of the ship.
 With this change, the bow frames (hawse pieces) were continued all the way up to the forecastle, as had been the case with frigates for several decades.

+Figurehead

+HMS Grampus had several figureheads during her service.
+George Williams of Chatham carved a replacement for the ship under her former name of HMS Tremendous in 1810, followed by a replacement design for the same name by Hellyer & Sons on the 14th March 1845.
+This was rejected following a name change to HMS Grampus, for which Hellyer & Sons submitted another design just three months later on 7th June 1845.

+The figurehead of HMS Grampus can be seen at the National Museum of the Royal Navy, Portsmouth.